-A debate on the electric bus market shares
+A debate on the zero emission bus market shares

 During 2018, 107 Solaris battery electric buses were delivered to customers in Belgium, the Czech Republic, Spain, Germany, Norway, Poland, Romania, Slovakia, Sweden and Italy.
 The total of battery electric buses registered in Europe in 2018 is around 650.